t04glovern/t04glovern.github.io.raw/_posts/2015-12-11-learning-aspnet-part-1.markdown

 }
 {% endhighlight csharp %}

 And that's it!.
-You can run your Hello World using the following syntax
+You can run your Hello World using the following syntax:

 {% highlight bat %}
 C:\Users\Nathan\OneDrive\02 - Code\15 - ASP.NET\helloWorld>dnx run program.cs